greg-1-anderson/mighty-light/README.md

 The call to wget should take the latest HEAD of master of your github-mysite repository, overlay it on top of your Pantheon repository, and call 'composer install'.
 Note that 'composer update' requires too much RAM to run on Pantheon; you must run updates elsewhere, and then commit the lockfile to your repository.

-Next we will set up a GitHub webhook to call our webhook on every commit to the repository.
+TODO: Next we will set up a GitHub webhook to call our webhook on every commit to the repository.
 After that, we will put together an easier setup procedure, hopefully involving a simple call to `composer create-project` that prints instructions on how to push to your lean GitHub repository.

 This is a work in progress; it is being committed so that end-to-end testing, including project creation may be done.
 Testing now in progress; works a little, but does not work all the way.
 Probably will work soon.
 Look for a more permanent home in the future at pantheon-systems/drupal-project.